England

 Celebrating the 90s at the Working Men’s Club.

-Thankfully, less two hours later it was standing room only as dozens of young people bounced off the walls to favourites from TLC, Nirvana, and Mack Daddy and Up, dressed in a variety of vintage outfits.
-I couldn’t remember the last time I had danced so much.
+Two hours later it was standing room only as dozens of young people bounced off the walls to TLC, Nirvana, Mack Daddy and The Up, dressed in a variety of vintage wear.
+I couldn’t remember the last time I danced so much.
 There were games of musical chairs, Twister, and pass the parcel — a true 90s birthday party.
-Despite the commotion, my mom and I were still picked out as the black sheep in the crowd, and were asked a number of times where we were from, what we were doing there, and how on earth we had managed to find out about the Working Men’s Club (I stumbled upon it online accidentally).
+Despite the commotion, my mom and I were picked out as black sheep in the crowd, and we were asked a few times where we were from, what we were doing there, and how on earth we had managed to find out about the Working Men’s Club.

 We left the ‘club’ around 1:30 a.m., swaying slightly with lollipops in our mouths and stickers on our clothes.
 We took the bus back to our hotel on The Strand, caught a ride from a bicycle taxi whose driver claimed to written music for everyone from Bon Jovi to The Beatles, and passed out dreaming about the Backstreet Boys.